industrial desiccant air dryer

 How Do Desiccant Dryers Work?

 This dryer type possesses two towers equally filled with hygroscopic materials.
-During routine operation, one tower is used to actively eliminate moisture from compressed air channeled through it while the other tower undergoes a reverse process where moisture is actively removed from to “regenerate” the desiccant material.
+During routine operation, one tower is used to actively eliminate moisture from compressed air channeled through it while the other tower undergoes a reverse process where moisture is actively removed to “regenerate” the desiccant material.

 Once the desiccant in the absorptive tower is saturated and the material in the second tower is sufficiently dried, a control unit is used to automatically reverse their functions.
 With this phase change, the fully saturated desiccant tower then enters a regenerative mode while the freshly regenerated material in the second tower is used to remove the moisture in the supply air feed.